 dfactor = ceil(fs/maxbeatfreq)/2; fs_d = fs/dfactor; fbu_rng = rootmusic(decimate(xr(:,1),dfactor),2,fs_d); fbd_rng = rootmusic(decimate(xr(:,2),dfactor),2,fs_d);

 Now there are two beat frequencies from the up sweep and two beat frequencies from the down sweeps.
-Since any pair of beat frequencies from an up sweep and a down sweep can define a target, there are four possible combinations of range and Doppler estimates yet only two of them are associated with the real targets.
+Since any pair of beat frequencies from an up sweep and a down sweep can define a target, there are four possible combinations of range and Doppler estimates, yet only two of them are associated with the real targets.

-sweep_slope = fmcwwaveform.SweepBandwidth/fmcwwaveform.SweepTime; rng_est = beat2range([fbu_rng fbd_rng;fbu_rng flipud(fbd_rng)],... sweep_slope,c)
+sweep_slope = fmcwwaveform.SweepBandwidth/fmcwwaveform.SweepTime; rng_est = beat2range([fbu_rng fbd_rng;fbu_rng flipud(fbd_rng)], ... sweep_slope,c)

 rng_est = 4×1 49.9765 54.9088 64.2963 40.5891

-As shown in the figure, each intersection of a up sweep return and a down sweep return indicates a possible target.
+As shown in the figure, each intersection of an up sweep return and a down sweep return indicates a possible target.
 So it is critical to distinguish between the true targets and the ghost targets.
 To solve this ambiguity, one can transmit additional FMCW signals with different sweep slopes.
 Since only the true targets will occupy the same intersection in the time-frequency domain, the ambiguity is resolved.
 However, this approach significantly increases the processing complexity as well as the processing time needed to obtain the valid estimates.

-Multiple frequency shift keying (MFSK) waveform is designed for automotive radar to achieve simultaneous range and Doppler estimation under multiple targets situation without falling into the trap of ghost targets.
+Multiple frequency shift keying (MFSK) waveform is designed for the automotive radar to achieve simultaneous range and Doppler estimation under the multiple targets situation without falling into the trap of ghost targets.
 Its time-frequency representation is shown in the following figure.

 The figure indicates that the MFSK waveform is a combination of two linear FMCW waveforms with a fixed frequency offset.
 Unlike the regular FMCW waveforms, MFSK sweeps the entire bandwidth at discrete steps.
 Within each step, a single frequency continuous wave signal is transmitted.
 Because there are two tones within each step, it can be considered as a frequency shift keying (FSK) waveform.
 Thus, there is one set of range and Doppler relation from FMCW waveform and another set of range and Doppler relation from FSK.
-Combining two sets of relations together can help resolve the coupling between range and Doppler regardless the number of targets present in the scene.
+Combining two sets of relations together can help resolve the coupling between range and Doppler regardless of the number of targets present in the scene.

 First, parameterize the MFSK waveform to satisfy the system requirement specified in .
-Because the range resolution is 1 meter, the sweep bandwidth is set at 150 MHz.
-In addition, the frequency offset is set at -294 kHz as specified in .
+Because the range resolution is 1 m, the sweep bandwidth is set at 150 MHz.
+In addition, the frequency offset is set at —294 kHz as specified in .
 Each step lasts about 2 microseconds and the entire sweep has 1024 steps.
 Thus, each FMCW sweep takes 512 steps and the total sweep time is a little over 2 ms. Note that the sweep time is comparable to the FMCW signal used in previous sections.

 The figure below shows the spectrogram of the waveform.
 It is zoomed into a small interval to better reveal the time-frequency characteristics of the waveform.

-numsamp_step = round(mfskwaveform.SampleRate*mfskwaveform.StepTime); sig_display = mfskwaveform(); spectrogram(sig_display(1:8192),kaiser(3*numsamp_step,100),... ceil(2*numsamp_step),linspace(0,4e6,2048),mfskwaveform.SampleRate,... 'yaxis','reassigned','minthreshold',-60)
+numsamp_step = round(mfskwaveform.SampleRate*mfskwaveform.StepTime); sig_display = mfskwaveform(); spectrogram(sig_display(1:8192),kaiser(3*numsamp_step,100), ... ceil(2*numsamp_step),linspace(0,4e6,2048),mfskwaveform.SampleRate, ... 'yaxis','reassigned','minthreshold',-60)

-Nsweep = 1; release(channel); channel.SampleRate = mfskwaveform.SampleRate; release(receiver); receiver.SampleRate = mfskwaveform.SampleRate; xr = helperFMCWSimulate(Nsweep,mfskwaveform,sensormotion,tgtmotion,... transmitter,channel,target,receiver);
+Nsweep = 1; release(channel); channel.SampleRate = mfskwaveform.SampleRate; release(receiver); receiver.SampleRate = mfskwaveform.SampleRate; xr = helperFMCWSimulate(Nsweep,mfskwaveform,sensormotion,tgtmotion, ... transmitter,channel,target,receiver);

 The subsequent processing samples the return echo at the end of each step and group the sampled signals into two sequences corresponding to two sweeps.
 Note that the sampling frequency of the resulting sequence is now proportional to the time at each step, which is much less compared the original sample rate.